-When selecting tableware, durabililty is obviously important as is bringing along a few spares in case the dishes aren't clean or you are entertaining a camping neighbour.
+Tableware: Also contained in our camp kitchen box is our tableware.
+When selecting tableware, durability is obviously important as is bringing along a few spares in case the dishes aren't clean or you have a few extras for dinner.

 Most of the items below will be of a durable material, although personally we have glass cups which we use for wine and spirits.

 - Desert bowls